homearanya/wild-coast-walks/src/pages/about/index.md

               in comfort"
           - text: >-
-              Slack-packing strives to improve standards and to make the trails accessible to as many people as possible.
+              Slack-packing strives to improve standards and to make the trails accessible.
 Slack-packing is a very popular and well established concept in USA, Australasia and Europe but is still being developed here in South Africa.
-We hope to be part of that process in bring South African's wonderful wildlife and scenery of our spectacular countryside
+We hope to be part of that process in bringing South African's wonderful wildlife and scenery to as many people as possible.
       heading1: What is
       heading2: SlackPacking
       image: